touying-typ/touying/src/utils.typ

 /// - `start` is the starting subslide number.
 Default is `1`.
 ///
 /// - `repeat-last` is a boolean indicating whether the last subslide should be repeated.
 Default is `true`.
+///
+/// - `position` is the position of the content.
+Default is `bottom + left`.
+///
+/// - `stretch` is a boolean indicating whether the content should be stretched to the maximum width and height.
+Default is `true`.
+///
+///   Important: If you use a zero-length content like context expression, you should set `stretch: false`.
 #let alternatives(
   self: none,
   start: 1,